thin-edge/thin-edge.io/docs/src/install/index.md

 ### Optional: Linux distributions without Systemd

-thin-edge.io uses Systemd by default to run all of its components as background services.
+%%te%% uses Systemd by default to run all of its components as background services.
 If your Linux distribution does not have Systemd installed, then you will also have to run one more additional step.

 Run the script below to automatically detect and install the relevant service definitions for the init system provided by your Linux distribution.